SCSTEM/scstem.org/wiki/resources/software/free/onshape.md

 # Onshape

-[Onshape](https://www.onshape.com/) is a software-as-a-service (SaaS) for computer-aided-design (CAD) running entirely in your browser.
+[Onshape](https://www.onshape.com/) is a software-as-a-service (SaaS) offering for computer-aided-design (CAD) which runs entirely in your web browser.
 This is a great solution for individuals who have limited access to computers or individuals who do not have very powerful computers.
 Onshape also allows for powerful team-collaboration features so multiple students or educators can work on the same project at a time.
+They have a great [blog post](https://www.onshape.com/en/blog/how-to-onboard-your-first-robotics-team) on how Onshape can be leveraged for FIRST Robotics teams.

 In addition to Onshape's first-party offerings, there are several part libraries available for commonly used FIRST Robotics components: